 The Day After in North Carolina

-September 14, 2011 by Karin Quimby, Regional Field Director
+September 14, 2011 by Karin Quimby, Political & Education Director, Project One America

 On Monday, when the North Carolina House Rules Committee jammed through the marriage amendment–with no public comment allowed– to ban not only gay and lesbian marriage by constitutional amendment, but also, in the most mean-spirited and reprehensible way, to also outlaw domestic partnerships and civil unions, I was furious and hurt.
 Having done this work for a while, I’m used to the setbacks, and usually can steel myself emotionally from the assaults.
 However, it was all I could do not to shout out to supporters in the room, in the kind of mournful angry voice one might use at a funeral for someone who was violently murdered: Why do you hate us so much!?